Falaxsa13/ML-4641/website/src/content/docs/final/methods.md

 - **LogReg uses the logistic function** to map any real-valued number into a probability.
 The logistic function outputs values between **0 and 1**, which works great for classification because it means we can interpret the output as a probability.

 - **LogReg models are relatively easy to interpret**, especially when considering the coefficients.
 They represent the change in the odds of the outcome for a change in a variable we could modify, holding all other variables constant.
 This allows us to understand the influence of each feature on the outcome.
-For example, if we wanted to see how **glucose levels** were correlated with **alcohol**, we can use a visualizer like a **heatmap** to see how close the two variables are.
+For example, if we wanted to see how **glucoses levels** were correlated with **alcohol**, we can use a visualizer like a **heatmap** to see how close the two variables are.

-### **Implementation 💻**
+#### **Implementation 💻**

 We implemented **two codes** for our logistic regression to predict cardiovascular disease (CVD), but with distinct methodologies to improve model performance and validation.